shaan1991/exam-room-docs/docs/temasys-sdk-for-android.md

        skylinkConnection.connectToRoom("secret", "roomName", "userName");

    **Note** : The Skylink SDK also provides a more secure credentials-based method for connecting to a room.
-[Click here for information on generating credentials from your application server ](http://support.temasys.com.sg/support/solutions/articles/5000644837-how-do-i-connect-to-a-room-using-credentials-).
 We strongly recommend using the credentials method for production applications.
 6. **Verify** connectivity by implementing debug logging in the callbacks of LifeCycleListener

            /***